Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # What is EngageUI?
+EngageUI is a simpler, keyboard-focused alternative
+to the prevalent WIMP GUI paradigm.
 EngageUI is an activity based UI paradigm
 that is always focused on the user's current activity when interacting with the UI.
 It is designed to use keyboard input for all user controls